sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Does this plugin track my usage? =
 Absolutely not!
 This plugin does not include any user tracking software.
 We completely rely on your feedback to know what you require.
+For some services, we retrieve the user input and website's language; e.g. for reverse geocoding or keyword lookups.

 = What's the release cycle of extensions? =
 Every y.X update (1.1, 1.2, 1.3, etc.) will include a new extension.
 Every y.y.X update (1.0.1, 1.0.2, etc.) fixes bugs and/or adds new functionality to existing extensions.